FB Pixel

 Day 7 - Explore Grasslands National Park

-A trip to the Visitor Centre, located outside the park in Val Marie, will outline all of the amazing activities available to you, Park experiences range from family-friendly interpretive walks to remote backcountry adventures for only the most experienced of hikers.
+A trip to the Visitor Centre, located outside the park in Val Marie, will outline all the amazing activities available to you.
+Park experiences range from family-friendly interpretive walks to remote backcountry adventures for only the most experienced of hikers.

 If you're more into driving and spotting wildlife, plan to do so around dawn and dusk when there is more likelihood of seeing animals.
 The Ecotour Scenic Drive will provide you with stunning landscapes through the Frenchman River Valley in the park's West Block.
 Information panels along the way provide interpretation of the prairie landscape.
 Look out for some of Parks Canada's famous "Red Chairs" as you travel and take a picture.